Frugal Innovation – bringing Grassroots creativity to the Global stage

 Whereas the focus of ‘Jugaad’ lies on ‘makeshift’ solutions or on ‘short-term’ fixes without due concern to quality, safety, scalability or sustainability, ‘Frugal’ innovation is about creating efficient products to provide desirable user experience, at low cost by using local resources frugally, while maintaining the safety and quality standards.

-The problems associated with Jugaad Innovation include difficulty to scale up, focus on individual, short-term fixes rather than collective, long-term solutions, as detailed in the post ‘Why Jugaad Innovation is smart but Not sustainable’.
+The problems associated with Jugaad Innovation include difficulty to scale up, focus on the individual, short-term fixes rather than collective, long-term solutions, as detailed in the post ‘Why Jugaad Innovation is smart but Not sustainable’.

 Frugal innovation, on the other hand, requires a deep understanding of the customer’s unique requirements, the specific conditions in which the product will be used, and the kind of trade-offs that can be made to keep the costs low without compromising on safety and quality.